thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 ### Subnet information {#state-tree-subnet}

-The state tree contains information about the topology of the Internet Computer.
+The state tree contains information about the topology of the BigFile.

 -   `/subnet/<subnet_id>/public_key` (blob)